keonik/react-redux-quality-control-bp/README.md

 ### `npm run lint`

-Runs eslint and sass-lint checks to improve code quality.
+Runs eslint and sass-lint checks to improve code quality

 ### `npm run format`

-Runs eslint to auto fix potentially resolvable issues from cli.
+The format script runs two cleanup services to help maintain your code quality

+1. `prettier` to format code according to `.prettierrc`
+2. `eslint --fix` to attempt at auto resolve eslint errors

+Not all eslint errors will be resolved by the format script

 ### `npm run prettier`

-Runs `prettier` code formatting tool to see if all files have been formatted.
+Runs `prettier` code formatting tool to see if all files have been formatted

-### `npm run format:eslint`

-Runs `eslint --fix` to attempt at auto resolve eslint errors

-### `npm run format:prettier`

-Runs `prettier` to format code according to `.prettierrc`

 ### `npm run release`

-Runs `standard version --no-verify` which will auto generate change log updates based on commit messages making it easier to track changes in your `master` branch.
+Runs `standard version --no-verify` which will auto generate change log updates based on commit messages making it easier to track changes in your `master` branch

 ### `npm run security`

-Runs `npm audit` and `npm outdated` to see if your program has outdated dependencies or potential security vulnerabilities.
+Runs `npm audit` and `npm outdated` to see if your program has outdated dependencies or potential security vulnerabilities

-### `npm run sonar`

-Runs `sonar-scanner` to send code quality analysis information to Mile Two's [Sonar Qube](http://sonar.mile-two.com) instance.

 ### `npm run build`